adkinsrs/ergatis-docker-recipes/lgtseek/README.md

 ### Use Case 2 - Good donor reference but LGT-infected recipient reference
 * Donor reference (FASTA)
-* Recipient referenc (FASTA)e
+* Recipient reference (FASTA)

-### Use Case 2 - Good donor reference but unknown recipient reference
+### Use Case 3 - Good donor reference but unknown recipient reference
 * Donor reference (FASTA)

-### Use Case 3 - Good recipient reference but unknown donor reference
+### Use Case 4 - Good recipient reference but unknown donor reference
 * Recipient reference (FASTA)
 * RefSeq reference (FASTA)

-For each reference, a single fasta-formatted file will be accepted, or a list file containing the paths of fasta-formatted files in the same directory (the list file must end in .list).
+For each reference, one or more fasta-formatted files will be accepted.

 ### Input Data
 In addition, the input file data can come from three sources.
 These are: